New to Van Clarke? Subscribe to our newsletter for 15% off your first order. Start your haircare journey today.

 This area and the surrounding peaks reach nearly 2000 metres altitude.
 It was the one cloudy day with drizzle, but the canopy was so thick it barely bothered us, and in some way added to the mood of this temperate rainforest.

-The long upward trails show distinctly changing vegetation, but all evergreen and dense, teeming with life, with twisted roots and rotten, fallen trees covered in moss and lichen adding to this atmospheric walk through a Tolkien novel to Middle Earth.
+The long upward trails show distinctly changing vegetation, but all evergreen and dense, teeming with life, with twisted roots and rotten, fallen trees covered in moss and lichen adding to this atmospheric walk through a Tolkien novel to Middle Earth

 Verdant smells and sometimes of skunk, mountain mists obscuring crashing waterfalls and rushing rivers left us wanting to go higher and continue our hike but the boys were tiring.
+James even found a hobbit hole for a cheeky nap.

-December 06, 2024
+December 21, 2024